 I could read more, or eat healthier.
 I gave up drinking a long time ago, so there’s one resolution off the table.
-In 2017, I could tell the people around me that I love them more often, or curb my self-criticism.
+In the coming year, I could tell the people around me that I love them more often, or curb my self-criticism.
 I could hit up the gym, hit up my boss for that raise, or I could go the opposite route.
 I could try to do a little less, find a little more time for myself, and absorb each quiet moment

 In a world that values keeping the minutes and the hours jam-packed full of stuff, how do you look towards the year to come and make the right sort of plans?
 If your intention is to change, to prevent previous damages from reoccurring, how do you keep that momentum going?
 More importantly, where do you begin?
 Here are some tips on how to make New Year’s resolutions and be more likely to keep them:

 Make resolutions for today.

 Resolutions for the year (or even the month) can be daunting.
 Make your plans and goals for the day, and make them every day.
 Want to curb drinking?
 Quit for today.
 Aiming to strengthen friendships?
 Give someone a call in the next hour.
 Giving up sugar?
 Let’s try the next five minutes.
 While you may not be able to control a lifetime, you know that in the next five minutes of your life you can chew a piece of gum, take a walk, and handle it.
 Focus on the here and now, and remember that small changes add up.

 Peer pressure may have negative connotations, but it can be a beautiful thing.
-Want to get more physical in 2017?
+Want to get more physical in the new year?
 Let your friends and family know, so they’ll ask you about your progress and include you on bike rides and hikes.